 Siemens Digital Industries Software Overview

 Ownership: - FWB: (SIE.DE)

 Number of Employees: 72000

-Key Verticals: Aerospace and Defense, Automotive, Banking and Financial Services, Communications, Construction and Real Estate, Consumer Packaged Goods, Healthcare, Life Sciences, Manufacturing, Media, Oil, Gas and Chemicals, Professional Services, Retail, Transportation, Utilites,
+Key Verticals: Aerospace and Defense, Automotive, Banking and Financial Services, Communication, Construction, Consumer Packaged Goods, Federal Government, State and Local Government, Public Safety, Healthcare, Life Sciences, Manufacturing, Media, Oil and Gas, Chemicals, Professional Services, Retail, Transportation, Utilities,

 Siemens Digital Industries Software Key Enterprise and Cloud Applications